Traveling to Pakistan, as it is a Muslim country, means you need to be more thoughtful about how you conduct yourself in the host country.

 Don’t: travel alone

-Try to avoid travelling to Pakistan on your own.
+Try to avoid traveling to Pakistan on your own.
 Especially if you are a woman.
 Muslim laws dictate that women need a male chaperone (Merham) if they are to travel abroad and it is safe advice to follow for non-Muslims too.
 You need to be aware of the risk of street crime and the active black market for passports and credit card fraud.
 The regions of Sindh, Balochistan and Khyber-Pakhtunkhwa have high crime rates and lawlessness.

 Don’t trek: or climb, unless experienced